bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 1. Words with internal punctuation like `So-called` could be corrected with mappings like `So Called` → `so-called`
 2. Commonly used accented words could be corrected with mappings like `Cliche` → `Cliché`

-### Title-Casing has Nuance too!
+### Title Casing has Nuance too!

-In the abstract, title-case is trivially simple — start every word with an upper-case letter!
+In the abstract, title case is trivially simple — start every word with an upper-case letter!

 In reality, that looks terrible, so some common small words get rendered in all lower case, for example, the headline on this recent [article](https://www.macstories.net/stories/headless-macs-and-hamstrung-ipads/) from Mac Stories: *"Headless Macs and Hamstrung iPads"*.
 Notice that the *and* is lower-cased.